nuagenetworks/nuage-metroae/Documentation/UPGRADE_HA.md

 * one VSTAT (Elasticsearch) node

 ## Upgrading Automatically
-If your topology does not include VRS you can upgrade everything with one command.
-If it does includes VRS you can upgrade everything with two commands.
-MetroÆ also gives you the option of upgrading individual components with a single command for each.
-If you prefer to have more control over each step in the upgrade process proceed to [Upgrading By Individual Steps](#upgrading-by-individual-steps) for instructions.
+If your upgrade plans do not include upgrading VRSs or other dataplane components, you can upgrade everything with one command.
+If your upgrade plans do include VRSs or other dataplane components, you can upgrade everything with two commands.
+MetroÆ also gives you the option of upgrading all instances of a component type, e.g. VSC, with a single command for each component type.
+If you prefer to have more control over each step in the upgrade process proceed to [Upgrading By Individual Steps](#Upgrading-By-Individual-Steps-not-including-Active/Standby-clusters) for instructions.

-### Upgrade All Components (without VRS)
+### Upgrade All Components including Active/Standby clusters (does not pause for external VRS/dataplane upgrade)

      metroae upgrade_everything

 Issuing this workflow will detect if components are clustered (HA) or not and will upgrade all components that are defined in the deployment.
-This option does not pause until completion to allow VRS(s) to be upgraded.
-If VRS(s) need to be upgraded, the following option should be performed instead.
+This option does not pause until completion to allow VRSs and other dataplane components to be upgraded.
+If dataplane components need to be upgraded, the following option should be performed instead.

-### Upgrade All Components (with VRS)
+### Upgrade All Components including Active/Standby clusters (includes pause for VRS)

      metroae upgrade_before_vrs

-     ( Upgrade the VRS(s) )
+     ( Upgrade the VRSs andn other dataplane components )

      metroae upgrade_after_vrs

 Issuing the above workflows will detect if components are clustered (HA) or not and will upgrade all components that are defined in the deployment.
-This option allows the VRS(s) to be upgraded in-between other components.
+This option allows the VRSs and other dataplane components to be upgraded between other components.

-### Upgrade Individual Components
+### Upgrade Individual Components including Active/Standby clusters

      metroae vsp_preupgrade_health